+Rapporteur comment: All companies answer yes.

+Rapporteur recommendation:

+Proposal 1: Remove following editor note and address this issue in WI phase:

+Editor note: For Remote UE in RRC_CONNECTED, the detail of configuration provided by serving gNB is FFS.

 Regarding to the discovery model, in RAN2#111-e meeting, RAN2 has agreed to adopt model A and model B as a working assumption for both U2N relay and U2U relay.
 This has been captured in current TR 38.836 [1].
 According to SA2 LS [27], it confirmed that both model A and model B are supported.
 Hence, contributions [5][11] [22] [26] are all suggested to confirm that for both L2 and L3 U2U relay, discovery model A and model B are agreed as discovery model.